Credit Reporting Policy

 - (e) any guarantor listed on your application form;

-- (f) third parties, such external debt recovery agents or the appropriate court (depending on the value of the debt), or other entities to whom we are required or permitted by law to disclose personal information; and
+- (f) third parties, such as external debt recovery agents or the appropriate court (depending on the value of the debt), or other entities to whom we are required or permitted by law to disclose personal information; and

 - (g) our contractors and agents, including but not limited to Michael Hill’s third party providers who undertake our bill and/or credit services on our behalf and any companies who assist us in providing our products and services to you.